adjust/fe-hometask/README.md

 - The final solution must be a working React application.
   - It's up to you how to bootstrap a new React application.
 - You can use any third-party library if you see a good fit for it.
-- Bringing in best practices such as tests, type safety, linting is appreciated.
+- Bringing in best practices such as tests, type safety, and linting is appreciated.
 - It's not necessary to heavily comment the code, please only leave comments where you think they are necessary to understand the related code.
 - Aspects to be assessed:
   - Code Style – meaningful naming, reasonable conciseness and consistency with applied code style conventions (i.e. sticking to either single or double quotes when declaring strings, but not mixing).